 - The parallel lines should progressively become smaller towards the end.
 Study the close ups below.

-This should get you started.
+This should get you started drawing with pen and ink.
 Most importantly, have fun and don’t be afraid to experiment with different marks and tones.
 The goal is to have fun and spend time in creative pursuits.
 Do feel free to reach out to me if you need any assistance or further guidance.

 I will be regularly adding new templates and tutorials.
 If you would like to be notified of any new addition, pl. send me your email address in the form below.
 I would also like to hear from you regarding your finished work based on these templates and would try to display them on this site.